Blue Iris – Performance Optimization

 - Performance is cumulative across all cameras

-- Stability matters more than maximum settings
+- Stability is more important than maximum settings

 - Small changes can have large impact at scale